CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 Let's run `setup_job.py` to create a model fitting job and its constituent tasks.
 We'll name it `my-demo-fit-job` and have it run on the `wastewater-demo-pool` we just created.
 We'll use our local copy of the example configuration file (`example_eval_config.yaml`) and the corresponding copy of it Blob storage container `wastewater-input`.

 > [!CAUTION]
 > Make sure your local and remote config files are identical.
 Otherwise, the pipeline may error or behave unexpectedly.
-We may deduplicate the configs in a future refactor.
+We hope to deduplicate the configs in a future refactor.

 ```bash
 python3 batch/setup_job.py input/config/eval/example_eval_config.yaml fit my-demo-fit-job wastewater-demo-pool